Vaultarq/vaultarq/DOCKER_DEPLOY.md

 1. Ensure Docker is installed and running
 2. Check if the user has permissions to run Docker commands
 3. Verify that the necessary volumes are being mounted correctly
-4. Ensure network connectivity to access the Docker registry
+4. Ensure network connectivity to access the container registries